 INSIDER TIP: There is a way to hike to East Pocket!
 Check out my trail guide Hiking A.B.
 Young Trail to East Pocket (Edge of the World) for more information.

-I’d say a 4×4 is not required in order to reach Edge of the World camping area in normal conditions.
-The route is usually in good shape, however low clearance vehicles are not recommended.
+I’d say a 4×4 is not required in order to reach Edge of the World camping area in normal conditions if you take the route described in this guide.
+The road is usually in good shape, however low clearance vehicles are not recommended.